 If the DN were of the form uid=jdoe,ou=Accounts,o=BigCo, the routing could use a hash table to decide that accounts beginning "a-l" are in one server, "m-r" in another, and "s-z" in a final grouping.

-In this case, a routing plug-in mechanism can be used to supplement standard routing features.
-The intent of the plug-in is to allow you to describe the criteria under which the data will be separated.
-In order to do this, the criteria selected must ideally be available within every transaction, either in the DN or the filters and base.
+In this case, you can use a routing plug-in mechanism to supplement standard routing features.
+The intent of the plug-in is to allow you to describe the criteria under which the data should be separated.
+The selected criteria must ideally be available within every transaction, either in the DN or the filters and base.

 The other alternative is to use prefetch.
 If the data has been divided such that there is no predictable way, at least to Oracle Virtual Directory, to determine where it occurs, Oracle Virtual Directory must then search directories based on customer-specific criteria to locate the correct repository.
 For example, on an LDAP modify operation a search must occur first to locate the modify repository.
-There will be a similar requirement for bind, delete and rename operations.
-On an LDAP add operation, there must be sufficient information in the add request to determine which repository will receive the add request.
-In some situations, performance overhead could be moderated through the use of a special master directory that the server uses simply to locate entries in the infrastructure.
+There must be a similar requirement for bind, delete and rename operations.
+On an LDAP add operation, there must be sufficient information in the add request to determine which repository receives the add request.
+In some situations, performance overhead could be moderated with a special master directory that the server uses simply to locate entries in the infrastructure.

-Oracle Virtual Directory can be used in fault-tolerant configurations at various points in a global directory services deployment as shown in Figure 1-10.
+You can use Oracle Virtual Directory in fault-tolerant configurations at various points in a global directory services deployment as shown in Figure 1-10.
 As a load balancer, Oracle Virtual Directory can be placed between site IP Routers, for example, WebSphere Edge Server and F5 BigIP, and site replica servers.
 Oracle Virtual Directory provides transaction level load balancing and fault tolerance between servers in the location.
-In addition to load balancing, Oracle Virtual Directory can offer multiple infrastructure level views of the data, including information from relational database sources via JDBC.
+In addition to load balancing, Oracle Virtual Directory can offer multiple infrastructure level views of the data, including information from relational database sources through JDBC.

 For those applications requiring a special directory view or the ability to have global transaction failover, Oracle Virtual Directory can be deployed as a middleware component directly on application servers.
 This strategy makes the application capable of switching between different locations if a site failure occurs.
 Normally, in this configuration, Oracle Virtual Directory would provide load balancing only at the local level while switching to other location nodes only when local services have failed.